 - infection needing antibiotics

 - damage to the cervix or uterus.
 This is very rare (around 1 in 1000) and, when it does happen, it is usually a small hole or tear which will heal itself

 - excessive bleeding (very rare)

 - anaesthetic risks.
 These are very low for healthy women, but no anaesthetic or operation is without risk.

 Waiting for treatment

 If you have heavy bleeding with clots and crampy pain, it is likely that you are passing the pregnancy tissue.
 The bleeding, clots and pain will usually settle when most of the pregnancy tissue has been passed.
 Sometimes the bleeding will continue to be heavy and you may need further treatment.
-If you think you are having, or have had, a miscarriage you should see a doctor or go to an emergency department for a check-up.

 You should go to your nearest emergency department if you have:

 - increased bleeding, for instance soaking two pads per hour and/or passing golf ball sized clots

 - severe abdominal pain or shoulder pain